Importing & Exporting

 Wire Payments

-The University’s preferred payment method is a check in US Dollars.
-If the supplier requires a wire transfer, or payment in a foreign currency, the purchaser must request a wire transfer through the PantherExpress System.
+All payments to suppliers with foreign addresses must be made via wire transfer.
+The purchaser must request a wire transfer through the PantherExpress System.
 A bank fee of $35 for each transaction will be charged to your department's account and will appear on your level report.

 Please see the this page for detailed instructions on making these kinds of payments.